alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-3-atas.md

 With as much detail as possible, details of any jobs you have held.
 You should include jobs that relate to your proposed course of study or research area.
-Ensure there are no long gaps in your employment history.
-If you were unemployed or, for example, a full-time parent, you should indicate this on the form.
+Ensure there are no long gaps in your employment history. **If you were unemployed** or, for example, a full-time parent, you should indicate this on the form.

 ### Referees

-Provide details of 2 referees who have known you for a minimum of 3 years.
+Provide details of 2 referees who have known you for a **minimum of 3 years**.
 At least one of the referees must be from the academic sector.
 If you have work experience, you should include a referee from your employment.
 A referee from your home country would be preferable, but it is not essential